Spring Cleaning Grilla Grills Style

 Generally speaking, though, a grill should be cleaned as soon as it starts to get visibly dirty.
 It should also be cleaned when transitioning from months of little to no use to a time of heavy usage.

 Below are some of our all-time tried-and-true favorite tips for keeping your Grilla smoker in tiptop shape.
 Check out each of them to see how you can maintain the health and well-being of the newest member of your pack: your Silverbac, Kong, Grilla or Chimp!

 Wrap with Foil

-One of the easiest things you can do is wrapping your heat deflector with aluminum foil.
-Pimaster Shane recommends using heavy duty foil and using at least two layers, which allows liquids to keep from seeping through.
+One of the easiest things you can do is wrap your heat deflector with aluminum foil.
+Pitmaster Shane recommends using heavy-duty foil and using at least two layers, which allows liquids to keep from seeping through.
 Just pay attention to the direction grease is moving on the heat deflector to layer the foil in a way that keeps the grease from going underneath.

 You can of course do the same with the heat shield on the Silverbac.
 Keep in mind this will require a bit more foil.

 Remove Everything to Clean